firstandthird/domassist/README.md

 #### Parameters:

-`selector` - {string|Element} - A valid CSS selector.
+`selector` - {string|Element|NodeList} - A valid CSS selector.
 If a NodeList is passed it will be converted to an Array.

 `class` - {string} The class to toggle.